-We have examined the Albany County Airport Authority's (the Authority) compliance of its investment guidelines, with the requirements of Section 2925 of the NYS Public Authorities Law for the year ended December 31, 2010.
+We have examined the Albany County Airport Authority's (the Authority) compliance with its investment guidelines included in the attached annual investment report, and with the requirements of Section 2925 of the NYS Public Authorities Law for the year ended December 31, 2011.
 Management is responsible for the Authority's compliance with those requirements.
 Our responsibility is to express an opinion on the Authority's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States and, accordingly, included examining, on a test basis, evidence supporting the Authority's compliance with the requirements referred to above and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States and, accordingly, included examining, on a test basis, evidence about the Authority's compliance with those requirements referred to above and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the Authority's compliance with the specified requirements.

-In our opinion, the Albany County Airport Authority complied, in all material respects, with the aforementioned requirements for the year ended December 31, 2010.
+In our opinion, the Albany County Airport Authority complied, in all material respects, with the aforementioned requirements for the year ended December 31, 2011.